evgeny-danilov/clean-code-training/README.md

 ## Exercise #8: Form Objects

 Value Objects provide the way to compact input params into one single Ruby object (PORO).
 An evolution of Value Objects are Form Objects.
 They provide more features to validate params and form error messages.
-Sometimes Form Objects include saving objects in DB, but we consider it as bad practice (working with DB is actually the area of Repositories).
+Sometimes Form Objects include saving objects in DB, but we consider it as bad practice (working with DB is actually the area of Repositories / Query Objects).

 So, Form Objects could be useful for:
 - receiving inputs from web-forms